Stand with Ukraine. Fight for freedom and democracy

 JetForm Settings

-Except for the standard block settings, you can edit JetForm settings that apply to the whole WordPress form.
+Apart from the standard block settings, you can edit JetForm settings that apply to the entire WordPress form.

-• Fields Layout — pick how the field bar and the field label will relate to each other.
+• FIELDS LAYOUT — pick the positioning of the field bar and the field label.
 You can set “Column” or “Row” options.
-In the first case, the label will be displayed over the bar, while the second will put the label and the bar in one row;
+In the first case, the label will be displayed over the bar, while in the second one, they will be in the same row;

-• Submit Type — specify what action will be carried out after pressing the “Submit” button.
-Choose between “Page Reload” and “AJAX” that will not reload the page;
+• SUBMIT TYPE — specify what action will be carried out after pressing the Action Button (formerly Submit Field).
+Choose between “Page Reload” and “AJAX,” which will not reload the page;

-• Enable form pages progress — toggle it on if you work with the Form Break Field.
+• Enable form pages progress — enable the toggle if you work with the Form Break Field.
 If the form is divided into parts, the progress bar will be adjusted.
-This bar will show which part of the form the user is currently on.
+This bar will show in which part of the form the user is;

-When moving on to Post Submit Actions, pay attention that you need to choose the “Register User” option as we create Register Form.
-You can edit this action by clicking under the drop-down menu.
+When moving on to Post Submit Actions, ensure you choose the “Register User” option to create the Register Form.
+You can edit this action by clicking the pencil-shaped button under the drop-down menu.
 Read more about Register User Submit Action in our tutorial.

-Besides, you can add one more action.
+You can add more actions.
 For instance, send an email when the user has been registered.
 Watch the following Post Submit Actions overview to find out more about other options.

 Preset Settings let you choose the source for a global form preset, and General Messages Settings are responsible for different types of notifications.
 These will be shown in specific cases that can emerge while completing a form.

-When you are done with all the form customizations, click on the “Publish button, and feel free to add the Register Form to the page.
+When you are done with all the form customizations, click the “Publish” button, and feel free to add the Register Form to the page.

-Choose the form that you have just created and proceed to the following settings.
-You may notice that these settings were already adjusted in the JetForm block settings.
-So if you have already customized them, there is no need to do it again, as the JetForm block settings take precedence over them.
+In the JetForm block, choose the form that you have just created and proceed to the following settings.
+You may notice that these settings replicate the ones described previously; however, the settings of the JetForm block take precedence.

-Click on the “Publish” button once you are done with editing.
-There you go, the WordPress registration form is ready.
+Click the “Publish” button once you are done with editing.
+Now, the WordPress registration form is ready.

 Creating a Registration Form From Scratch

-Above, we described the way to create a Registration form using Patterns.
+Above, we described how to create a Registration Form using Patterns.
 You can build your layout with field blocks if you wish to create a fully custom registration form without using ready-made templates.

-The first step is adding a new Form.
-Navigate to JetFormBuilder > Forms > Add New.
+The first step is adding a new form.
+Navigate to WordPress Dashboard > JetFormBuilder > Forms > Add New.

-The editor already has some default blocks: a Hidden field, a Text field, and a Submit field.
+The editor already has some default blocks: a Hidden Field, a Text Field, and the Action Button (formerly Submit Field).
 You can customize them according to your needs or remove them.

 adding user login to a registration form

-Then, add another Text field block for the email address.
-Give this block a Label and a Value, and scroll down to the Field Settings section.
-For the Field type, choose “Email” to add validation for this input type.
+Then, add another Text Field block for the email address.
+Assign this block a FIELD LABEL and a FORM FIELD NAME and scroll down to the Field section.
+For the FIELD TYPE, choose “Email” to add validation for this input type.
 The rest of the settings are optional.

 adding an email address field to a registration form